Failure Consequence Analysis of E-Vehicle Batteries

 The process of developing more effective, safer and environmentally friendly E-Vehicles, as well as well functioning systems for battery reuse and recycling, demands for comprehensive understanding of potential consequences of a critical battery failure.
 Although being very rare, a critical battery failure occurring in an E-Vehicle using Li-ion technology, can result in a rapid temperature increase inside the battery.
 As a consequence, it will ventilate its interior gases, and at worst, fire and/or explosion may occur.
 This project will investigate the relationship between the pre-failure conditions of a commercial vehicle battery, and the post-failure consequences of such an event.
 A test matrix of batteries with different SOC will be exposed to a range of temperature increase rates as well as inert and air containing atmosphere.
 After such abuse tests, a post mortem study will be conducted on a selection of cells.
 The results will contribute to a safer post crash and failure handling.

-Professor at Applied Physics, Condensed Matter Physics
+Full Professor at Condensed Matter Physics

 Funding Chalmers participation during 2013–2014